 In comparison with stationary 3D scanners, handheld 3D scanners are favored by their portability and versatility.
 If accuracy is not the most important factor for your consideration, a handheld 3D scanner would offer more possibilities, for example, when you want to scan a big object.

 To explore how well Handysense deals with large-sized objects, our engineer decided to have a test.
 They found a buddha statue in a small park in the early evening when there isn’t strong sunlight.
-The statue is not fenced off and is public to all visitors, so we are allowed to scan it with our 3D scanner, let alone we use 100% safe invisible infrared.
+The buddha statue is the 3D scanner object we chose.
+The statue is not fenced off and is public to all visitors, so we are allowed to scan it with our 3D scanner, let alone use 100% safe invisible infrared.

 Scanning conditions: outdoors; no direct sunlight while scanning